gigantum/gigantum-cli/README.md

 This package is available for install via `pip`.
 It runs on Python 2 and 3 and supports Windows, OSX and Linux.
 Currently, Windows support is limited to Windows 10 Professional.

-1. (Recommended, but not required) Create a virtual environment before installing the CLI
+1. To isolate this installation from your system Python, it is often best to create a virtual environment first.
+This is not required, but recommended if you feel comfortable enough with Python.
+The Gigantum CLI installs a minimal set of Python dependencies, so in general should be safe to simply install if preferred.

 	Using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/):